sass/sass/accepted/color-4-new-spaces.md

 * If `value` is not a number or an unquoted string that's case-insensitively equal to "none", throw an error.

-* If `value` is a number whose value is NaN, throw an error.

 * If `value` is an unquoted string that's case-insensitively equal to "none", return `value`.